houtknots/Openstack-Automatic-Snapshot/README.md

 **Add a cronjob to automate the script:**

-Add a cronjob to run the script at a given interval begin bij opening crontab (More info at [crontab.guru](https://crontab.guru/)):
+Add a cronjob to run the script at a given time, start by opening crontab (More info at [crontab.guru](https://crontab.guru/)):
 ```
 crontab -e
 ```